alcrene/emd-paper-notebooks/mdl_uv.md

 ## Computing the multplicity of an index class $\iI_k$.
 This is equivalent to counting the number of ways of placing $k$ balls into $L$ bins, each with capacity $\lvert \Bspec_j \rvert$.

-:::{important} Notation
+:::{admonition} Notation
+:class: important
 For brevity, this section defines $s_j = \lvert \Bspec_j \rvert$ for the number of possible values at $λ_j$.
 The ordered set of all sizes is $\vec{s} := (s_1, \dotsc, s_{L})$.
 The multiplicity of an index class is $m(\vec{s}, k) := \lvert \iI_k \rvert$.
 :::

-:::{note} Multiplicity sequences are symmetric
+:::{admonition} Multiplicity sequences are symmetric
+:class: note
 We can halve the required function evaluations (and thus cache memory) with one simple trick™: if $m$ is the `index_multiplicity` function, then we always have

 $$m(s_1, \dots, s_L; k) = m(s_1, \dots, s_L; \sum_j s_j - L - k) \,.$$ (eq_totindex-symmetry)